revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

 >Anonymous Inner class as the name clearly implies is a class inside a class without a name.
-A single object is created for anonymous inner class and its mostly used to override methods of a class or onterface for a single instance.
+A single object is created for an anonymous inner class and it's mostly used to override methods of a class or interface for a single instance.
 Implementation of anonymous inner class is more concise than normal inner class.

 </details>